What is cat grass?

 Nowadays, folic acid is commonly added to commercial cat food.
 This means that in most cases cat grass is not essential to a domestic cat for its’ folid acid content.
 But since many people are putting their cats on raw diets again, cat grass may still be useful as a supplement.

 While grass works great as a laxative, it also contains a lot of healthy fiber.
-In case you’re wondering what fibers are, they are undigestible parts in food that help the intestines move everything through the bowels and digest it efficiently.
-Fiber can also help move clogged hairs through so that they can be expelled.
+In case you’re wondering what fibers are, they are undigestible parts in food that help move food through the bowels and digest it efficiently.
+Like the act of vomitting, fiber may also help move clogged hairs through the intestines so that they can be pooped out.

 So which is the best one?